Ant-Man and the Wasp is a High-Concept, Mediocre Disney Family Sci-Fi Film

 But even with the global dominance of Black Panther and Avengers: Infinity War, Marvel, and director Peyton Reed chose to remain...small, instead focusing on the tone of 90s VHS Disney Family Chase Films™️like Honey, I Shrunk The Kids or Escape From Witch Mountain or even Tomorrowland.
 It's the kind of high-concept sci-fi that isn't entirely well-executed, but simply delectable to me because of the sheer inventiveness that can arise when creative people are given hundreds of millions of dollars to make crazy, unbelievable things all the more believable.

 I call Ant-Man and the Wasp a mediocre Disney sci-fi film as a term of endearment; it's among great company like The Black Hole, Tron, hell even this year's A Wrinkle in Time had some great ideas even if they didn't quite make it to screen.
 Yet in all its weird, gross corporate-ness, Disney still is giving super creative minds the ability to manifest super creative ideas into existence.
 Ant-Man and the Wasp doesn't quite reach the wildly creative set-piece heights of Edgar Wright's contributions to the original film, but it's still a worthwhile family trip to the cinema, and those will always be in short supply.

 Mild Spoilers Ahead

-It's a minor quibble, and obviously somewhat necessary, but in terms of audience experience, I think that scene in particular did a mild disservice to the rest of the film.
+It's a minor quibble, and somewhat necessary, but in terms of audience experience, I think that scene, in particular, did a mild disservice to the rest of the film.
 Perhaps teasing the looming nature of Thanos' Snap would've given the film and ending a better sense of satisfaction.
 It just doesn't sit right with me.